 - At this time, the rest of the cells will follow the pattern.

-Read more: Excel Increment Month by 1
+Read More: How to Increment Month by 1 in Excel

 There is another way to fill our dataset automatically.
 For this method, we need to take help from the ribbon.
 In this method, we will change the month of a date keeping the rest as it is.
 So, we will use a Date Column instead of a Month Column here.